 • Motivation is stimulated with interest and the feeling one can do the task.
 You and I both know if a game is too difficult, it isn’t any fun and we do not want to participate anymore.

-• These puzzles are played at individuals level for a feeling of pride and success.
+• These puzzles are designed to be played at individuals level for a feeling of pride and success.

 • Designed for elderly patients with special needs, shaky hands and limited mobility; to keep puzzle and puzzle pieces visible and within reach.